junxit/us-congress-bills-116/derived/amendments.md

 ### 34 U.S.C. § 11211

-> by striking “and operate” and inserting “, operate, and maintain”;
+> by striking “and operate” and inserting “, operate, and maintain”; and

 | | |
 |---|---|